espressif/esp-idf/docs/en/get-started/index.rst

 .. important::

-    The esp-idf build system does not support spaces in paths to esp-idf or to projects.
+    The esp-idf build system does not support spaces in the path to either esp-idf or to projects.

 .. _get-started-connect: